 Leaving your child alone provides independence for the child – and it is important to know that he or she is also comfortable about staying home alone.

-Adrianne Krotzer of Livonia has three children – ages 15, 9 and 7.
+Adrianne Krotzer of Livonia has three children.
+They were ages 15, 9 and 7 at the time of her interview with Metro Parent.

 “The eldest has been allowed to stay home alone by herself since around 10 to 13 years old.
 When she was 12 to 13, we were comfortable with her baby-sitting,” says Krotzer.

-According to Krotzer, she has started to prepare her 9-year-old to stay home alone.
+According to Krotzer, she started to prepare her middle child to stay home alone at 9 years old.

 “I usually only leave for about 10 minutes, but only if I can see the house from where I am,” says Krotzer.
 “It is a good way to get her ready for when she is old enough to be home alone or let her baby-sit.”